Yugoslavism: State of Slovenes, Croats and Serbs

 On 5–6 October 1918, representatives of Slovene, Croat, and Serb political parties in Austria-Hungary established the National Council of Slovenes, Croats and Serbs to work towards independence from the empire.
 The same month, Emperor Charles I of Austria offered to reorganise Austria-Hungary as a federation, but his proposal was rejected as belated.
 On 18 October, the National Council declared itself the central organ of the new State of Slovenes, Croats and Serbs.
 The Croatian Sabor ('Parliament') was convened to sever ties with Austria-Hungary formally and establish the new state on 29 October.
 It elected the leader of the Slovene People's Party (SLS), Anton Korošec, as the president of the state.
-The president of one of SP splinter parties, Ante Pavelić and Croatian Serb, HSK co-founder Svetozar Pribićević were elected vice presidents.
+The president of one of SP's splinter parties, Ante Pavelić, and HSK co-founder and Croatian Serb Svetozar Pribićević were elected vice presidents.

 Representatives of the National Council, the Serbian government and opposition, and the Yugoslav Committee met in Geneva on 6–9 November to discuss unification.
 The National Council and the Yugoslav Committee asked Pašić to renounce centralist government in the future state.
-Pressured by France, and no longer enjoying the support of Russia, Pašić complied and signed the Geneva Declaration.
+Pressured by France and no longer enjoying the support of Russia, Pašić complied and signed the Geneva Declaration.
 In response, Prince Regent Alexander of Serbia compelled him to resign.
 The new cabinet declined to honour the declaration, annulling Serbia's commitment to a federal state.

 The National Council faced threats of revolutionary unrest and Italian invasion.
 Therefore, it invited the Serbian Second Army to preserve order.
 In mid-November, Italian troops entered Istria, captured Rijeka on 17 November and were stopped before Ljubljana by city defenders, including a battalion of Serbian prisoners of war.
 The National Council appealed unsuccessfully for international help.
-On 25 and 26 November assemblies in Vojvodina and Montenegro voted to join Serbia.
-In the latter case, the Podgorica Assembly was convened as an ad hoc body to depose the Petrović-Njegoš dynasty in favour of Karađorđevićs.
+On 25 and 26 November, assemblies in Vojvodina and Montenegro voted to join Serbia.
+In the latter case, the Podgorica Assembly was convened as an ad hoc body to depose the Petrović-Njegoš dynasty in favour of the Karađorđevićs.

 Pressed by the Italian threat, the National Council dispatched a delegation to Prince Alexander to arrange unification in a federation.
 The delegation ignored the instructions when it addressed the Prince Regent on 1 December.
-Prince Alexander accepted the unification offer on behalf of Peter I of Serbia and the Kingdom of Serbs, Croats and Slovenes was established.
+Prince Alexander accepted the unification offer on behalf of Peter I of Serbia, and the Kingdom of Serbs, Croats and Slovenes was established.
 No ethnic or religious group had an absolute majority in the kingdom's population.